nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 4. Import the certificates by running the [certificate import](#4252-certificate-import) command.
 5. Activate the certificates by running the [certificate activation](#4254-certificate-activation) command.
 6. Register the new certificates by running the [certificate registration](#4253-certificate-registration) command.
-7. Wait until the new certificates have the OCSP is Good state and the Status in Registered.
-We can check this through by running the [List certificates](#4256-list-certificates) command.
+7. Wait until the new certificates have the OCSP in Good state and the Status in Registered.
+We can check this by running the [List certificates](#4256-list-certificates) command.
-   It's recommended to wait at least one day so that the new certificates can be distributed for the access server does not crash.
+   It's recommended to wait at least one day so that the new certificates can be distributed so the access server does not crash.
 7. Disable the old certificates by running the [Certificate disable](#4257-certificate-disable) command.
 8. Unregister the old  certificates by running the [Certificate unregister](#4258-certificate-unregister) command.
-9. Delete the olds AUTH and SIGN keys and certificates by running the [4.2.13.3 Delete keys](#42133-delete-keys) command.
+9. Delete the old AUTH and SIGN keys and certificates by running the [4.2.13.3 Delete keys](#42133-delete-keys) command.

 ## 10 Change security server owner

-To change the security server owner, two registered Owner members must be available.
+To change the security server owner, two registered Owner members have to be available.
 1. Add a new member to the security server and register it.
 For doing that, follow the guide [8 Multitenancy](#8-multitenancy).
 2. Run the command [4.2.6.6 Client change owner](#4266-client-change-owner).
-This command submit a request for owner change  X-Road governing authority also it will create the AUTH key and CSRS for the AUTH certificate of the new member.
+This command submits a request for owner change to X-Road governing authority and it will create the AUTH key and CSRs for the AUTH certificate of the new member.
 3. Download the certificate created in the previous step using the command [4.2.5.1 Certificate download CSRS](#4251-certificate-download-csrs).
 4. Sign the AUTH certificate and import it using the command [4.2.5.2 Certificate import](#4252-certificate-import).
 5. Activate  the AUTH certificate using the command [4.2.5.2 Certificate import](#4252-certificate-import).